h1376h/MLCourse/ML_Obsidian_Vault/Lectures/6/Quiz/L6_4_3_explanation.md

 ## Conclusion
 - **Optimal Pruning Strategy**: Prune the Right subtree, resulting in a tree with Root and Left subtrees
-- **Performance Impact**: Pruning increases validation error from 0.280 to 0.314
+- **Performance Impact**: Pruning improves validation error from 0.280 to 0.262
-- **Cost Implications**: Higher error rates lead to increased total costs despite improved processing capacity
+- **Cost Implications**: Lower error rates lead to decreased total costs while improving processing capacity
-- **Medical Considerations**: The trade-off between interpretability and accuracy has real clinical and financial consequences
+- **Medical Considerations**: The trade-off between interpretability and accuracy can actually improve both clinical and financial outcomes
 - **Best 3-Node Strategy**: Root_Left configuration provides the lowest validation error (0.269) while maintaining interpretability

-The analysis reveals that decision tree pruning in medical applications requires careful consideration of multiple factors beyond just validation error rates.
-The optimal strategy balances model complexity, clinical accuracy, and operational efficiency, recognizing that simpler models may be preferred even when they have slightly higher error rates, especially when interpretability and clinical safety are paramount.
+The analysis reveals that decision tree pruning in medical applications can achieve the best of both worlds: improved accuracy and interpretability.
+The optimal strategy balances model complexity, clinical accuracy, and operational efficiency, demonstrating that simpler models can sometimes achieve better performance while maintaining clinical safety and interpretability.